Not already a member? Register a free account

 The British were not only producing postcards for use against the Germans.
 In the Near East they produced postcards in the hope of keeping the loyalty of Iran.
 A series of five postcards were printed in a booklet.
 They could be torn out and used to send messages through the mail.

 The cards were modeled on a series of six posters that formed a modern-day retelling of scene from the Shahnameh (Book of Kings), the Iranian national epic of over 50,000 rhyming couplets recorded by the tenth-century poet Firdowsi.
-Posters four and five were redrawn into a single scene for postcard number four.
 The Shahnameh contains couplets describing the rise and fall of the mythical tyrant Zahhak; these were used as the basis for a depiction of Hitler's downfall, brought about by the three Allied leaders Churchill, Stalin, and Roosevelt.
-In the legend, a patriotic citizen, Kavah, protests Zahhak's usurpation of the thrown on Feridun, the legitimate ruler of Persia.
+In the legend, a patriotic citizen, Kavah, protests Zahhak's usurpation of the throne of Feridun, the legitimate ruler of Persia.